lo0109/peerReviewWebsite/README.md

     ```

 5. **Set up the database**:
     Laravel uses SQLite3 by default in this project.
-There is already a SQLite file and create.sql in the `database/` directory.
+There is already a SQLite file and create.sql in the `database/` directory. :
+    ```bash
+    touch database/database.sqlite
+    ```

+6. **Create table in database**:
     Run the create.sql file to create the tables and sample data:
     ```bash
     sqlite3 database/database.sqlite
     .read database/create.sql
-    ```

-6. **Run the database migrations**:
-    Use Laravel’s migration system to create the required database tables:
-    ```bash
-    php artisan migrate
     ```

 7. **Serve the application**: